gemerden/statemachine/README.md

 * With `@state.condition(...)` a conditional transition is introduced:
     * this means that the transition only takes place when the decorated method returns `True`,
     * So, what if the condition returns `False`?
-        - During state machine initialization, a check for a default (without condition) takes place,
+        - During state machine initialization, a check for a default transition (without condition) takes place,
         - if not found, an unconditional transition back to the original state is auto-generated,
-        - this transition is executed when the conditions fails,
+        - in this case, because we wanted to add the callback with `@state.on_transfer('logged_out', 'logged_out')`, we needed to explicitly add this (default) transition to the state machine,
-        - in `@state.on_transfer(...)` you can see that it is actually possible to set a callback on this transition,
+        - this transition is executed when the conditions fails.
 * Note that the triggers can be chained `User(...).activate(...).log_in(...)`, the trigger functions return the object itself,
 * A function can have multiple callback decorators applied to it; also the same decorator can be applied to multiple callback functions,